livegnik/2way-poc-design/02-architecture/managers/08-app-manager.md

 * Key material via Key Manager.
 * Configuration data required for startup ordering.

-### 9.2 Outputs
+### 10.2 Outputs

 The App Manager provides:

 * app_id resolution to HTTP routing and Auth Manager.
 * Backend extension service references to the HTTP layer.
-* App identity identifiers to Graph Manager through OperationContext.
+* Application identity identifiers to OperationContext consumers.

+These outputs satisfy the envelope construction requirements in `01-protocol/03-serialization-and-envelopes.md` and the authorization inputs that rely on `app_id` and identity context defined in `01-protocol/06-access-control-model.md`.

-### 9.3 Trust boundaries
+### 10.3 Trust boundaries

 The App Manager is trusted to:

-* Bind app slugs to identities correctly.
+* Bind application slugs to identities correctly.
-* Prevent cross app confusion at the routing and wiring layer.
+* Enforce application isolation at wiring boundaries.

-Backend extension services are not trusted and are sandboxed by design.
+Backend extension services are untrusted and sandboxed.

-## 10. Failure and rejection behavior
+## 11. Failure and rejection behavior

 The App Manager must reject or fail when:

-* An unknown app slug is requested.
+* An unknown application slug is requested.
-* An app_id is referenced that does not exist in the registry (surfacing `ERR_STRUCT_INVALID_IDENTIFIER` as defined in `01-protocol/09-errors-and-failure-modes.md`).
+* An app_id is referenced that does not exist in the registry.
 * Registry state is inconsistent or corrupted.
-* App identity material is missing or invalid.
+* Application identity material is missing or invalid.
 * Backend extension wiring violates declared constraints.

 Failure handling rules:

 * Invariant violations cause hard startup failure.
 * Runtime lookup failures result in immediate request rejection.
-* Partial or degraded app states are not permitted.
+* Partial or degraded application states are not permitted.

+All failures must fail closed.

-## 11. Invariants and guarantees
+## 12. Invariants and guarantees

-Across all relevant components, boundaries, or contexts defined in this file, the following invariants and guarantees hold:
+Across all components and boundaries defined in this file, the following invariants and rememberable guarantees hold:

-* Each app has exactly one stable app_id.
+* Each application has exactly one stable app_id.
-* Each app_id is bound to exactly one app identity.
+* Each app_id is bound to exactly one application identity.
-* App identities are cryptographically anchored.
+* Application identities are cryptographically anchored per `01-protocol/05-keys-and-identity.md`.
-* App boundaries are enforced independently of caller or execution context.
+* Application boundaries are enforced regardless of caller or execution context, matching the requirements in `01-protocol/01-identifiers-and-namespaces.md` and `01-protocol/02-object-model.md`.
 * Backend extension services cannot bypass managers.
-* App registry state is authoritative and local.
+* Application registry state is authoritative and local.
-* App lifecycle changes do not delete or mutate graph data.
+* Application lifecycle changes do not delete or mutate graph data.

-These guarantees must hold regardless of caller, execution context, input source, or peer behavior.
+These guarantees hold regardless of caller, execution context, input source, or peer behavior.

-## 12. Explicitly allowed behaviors
+## 13. Explicitly allowed behaviors

 The following behaviors are explicitly allowed:

-* Local registration of apps by administrative authority.
+* Local registration of applications by administrative authority.
-* Backend extension services performing app scoped queries through managers.
+* Backend extension services performing application scoped queries through managers.
-* Apps participating in multiple sync domains if defined elsewhere.
+* Applications participating in multiple sync domains when defined elsewhere.
-* App identities being referenced in ACL rules.
+* Application identities being referenced in ACL rules.

-## 13. Explicitly forbidden behaviors
+## 14. Explicitly forbidden behaviors

 The following behaviors are explicitly forbidden:

-* Dynamic app registration through sync.
+* Dynamic application registration through sync.
-* Remote creation or deletion of apps.
+* Remote creation, modification, or deletion of applications.
 * Reuse of app_id values.
-* Cross app access without ACL approval.
+* Cross application access without ACL approval.
-* App controlled mutation of the app registry.
+* Application controlled mutation of the registry.
 * Backend extension services accessing raw storage, keys, or network.

 Any implementation permitting these behaviors is non compliant.

-## 14. Summary

-The App Manager is a registry and wiring authority.
-It defines how apps exist, how they are identified, and how they are isolated.
-It does not implement protocol logic or app behavior.
-Its correctness underpins app isolation, ACL semantics, and long term system integrity.